 The Company has conducted a geophysical survey and drilling on the property and has intersected high grades of up to 6,476 g/t silver and 1.44% cobalt.
-In addition, recent bulk samples from underground Level 1 have tested 1.48% cobalt, 5.7 g/t gold, 46.3 g/t silver and produced a 14.8% cobalt concentrate.
+In addition, recent bulk samples from underground Level 1 have tested in the range of 1.04% to 3.1% cobalt, 5.7 g/t gold, 46.3 g/t silver and produced a 14.8% cobalt concentrate.
 A proprietary Re-2OX hydrometallurgical process is being applied to bulk-sample concentrate to produce cobalt salts powders for evaluation by potential buyers in the battery sector.
 The process is also being tested for recovery of cobalt and lithium from used lithium-ion batteries at SGS Laboratory in Lakefield, Ontario.
 The Company's other properties in the Cobalt Camp include Beaver Silver Cobalt Property and Violet Silver Cobalt Property.

 Castle Silver Resources Inc. (TSXV: CSR) is a featured sponsored company and has paid SmallCapPower.com a fee for coverage.
 To learn more, see our full disclosure HERE >>